ZracheSs-xyZ/QrCodeBot-xyZ/README.md

 - If you want to use it with Ethereum information instead:

-In submitSignaure function, change "mainnet":"ronin" to "mainnet":"ethereuem"
+In submitSignaure function, change "mainnet":"ronin" to "mainnet":"ethereum"

 # Setup
 1. Run Ubuntu on AWS ec2 instance